KitchenTableCoders/ai-atelier/_posts/2018-01-15-machine-learning.md

 Participants will master a critical subset of the Tensorflow API: tensor manipulation, the graph, dataset IO, stacking network layers, eager mode, training, and model export.
 Knowing how to put those pieces together at a practical API level empowers the participant to start solving problems and experimenting with what works.

 The workshop will build intuition and understanding, through examples and applications, of the foundational ML concepts necessary for effectiveness: optimization, convolutional neural networks, loss functions, and validation.
-You will also learn essential tips and tricks to get optimal model performance: hyper-parameter tuning, data augmentation, architecture design, and filter visualization via deconvolution.
+You will also learn essential tips and tricks to get optimal model performance: hyper-parameter tuning, data augmentation, architecture design, and filter visualization.

 There will be ample time for practicing fundamentals, asking questions, and exploring beyond the presented material.
 We are here to help you interalize this material, make it your own, and have fun while doing it!

 #### Why Tensorflow?

-While there are many deep learning frameworks out there, we believe Tensorflow offers a superior combination of [performance](https://www.tensorflow.org/performance), [ease-of-use](https://research.googleblog.com/2017/10/eager-execution-imperative-define-by.html), and [tooling](https://www.tensorflow.org/extend/), making it the **framework of choice** for most use cases.
-Tensorflow has the best [integration and deployment](https://www.tensorflow.org/serving) story of any framework, can be used with many different [platforms](https://www.nvidia.com/en-us/data-center/gpu-accelerated-applications/tensorflow) and [languages](https://js.tensorflow.org), and offers excellent utilities for [visualization](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard), [debugging](https://www.tensorflow.org/programmers_guide/debugger), and [monitoring](https://www.tensorflow.org/extend).
+While there are many deep learning frameworks out there, Tensorflow's combinination of [performance](https://www.tensorflow.org/performance), [ease-of-use](https://research.googleblog.com/2017/10/eager-execution-imperative-define-by.html), and a [rich developer ecosystem](https://github.com/tensorflow/tensorflow) makes it an excellent choice for wide range of research and production use cases.
+Tensorflow has the best [integrated deployment story](https://www.tensorflow.org/serving) of any framework, can be used with many different [platforms](https://www.nvidia.com/en-us/data-center/gpu-accelerated-applications/tensorflow) and [languages](https://js.tensorflow.org), and offers best-in-class utilities for [visualization](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard), [debugging](https://www.tensorflow.org/programmers_guide/debugger), and [monitoring](https://www.tensorflow.org/extend).

 We will show you how to deploy Tensorflow models as a service and use the most important tools in the Tensorflow ecosystem.